-The Bears social media team handed the keys of the team's official Twitter account to the legendary Dick Butkus Tuesday night.
+The Bears social media team handed the keys of the team's official Twitter account to the legendary Dick Butkus on Sept.
+27, 2022.
 The Hall of Fame linebacker went viral as he unleashed a series of tweets, admittedly struggling to figure the app out during his night at Halas Hall.

 Butkus began his short stint as the Bears social media manager with a simple "Hello" followed by an accidental video from his jacket pocket which caused confusion from fans who believed the account was hacked.

 One of Butkus' first orders of action as the account manager was posting a Twitter poll to get fan votes on what they wanted to see him do.
 "Find Flus" ended up winning and Butkus took just 11 minutes to get a photo with coach Matt Eberflus.

 Eberflus, who has shared how he idolized Butkus growing up, was excited to show him around Halas Hall, share dinner together and, of course, talk some football.

 The Hall of Famer even shared stories from his playing days, revealing his favorite game of his career was against the 49ers on Dec.
 12, 1965 at Wrigley Field.
 Butkus recalled former teammate and Hall of Fame running back Gale Sayers' legendary six-touchdown game.